 This seminar will introduce students to a range of theories to do with diaspora and transnationalism from the humanities and the social sciences.
 Core questions will include the methodological differences between diaspora and its many synonyms, such as migrant communities, exile, refugee, etc. The different emphases and overlaps between Migration Studies, Urban Studies, and Diaspora and Transnational Studies will also be pursued.

-This seminar explores the history of precarious work in a transnational and diasporic context.
+This seminar explores approaches to the study of global industrial capitalism.
+An economic system for distributing goods through markets, capitalism is also a cultural and political formation and a system of social relations.
 The expansion of industrial capitalism, from the eighteenth century to the present moment of global crisis, has had a paradoxical effect.
 Industrialisation has vastly – although unevenly – increased wealth and standards of living for many.
 And yet, the mass migration, rapid movement of goods and capital, and global supply chains that support global capitalism have also displaced and dispossessed many millions.
-Precarity has become a feature of the lives of working people across the globe, from office clerks to farm labourers.
 The seminar explores this paradox in historical perspective, with readings from a wide range of disciplines in the humanities and social sciences.